connorslade/afire/README.md

 // Start the server
 // This is blocking
+# server.set_run(false);
 server.start().unwrap();
 ```

+- Prelude

-/// The Prelude is a collection of very commenly used *things* in afire
+The Prelude is a collection of very commonly used _things_ in afire.
-/// Unless you are using extentions or internial lower level stuff
+When using it you shouldn't need to import any other afire things unless you are using extensions or internal lower level stuff.